mkieblesz/bijou/README.md

 What not to store?
 - categories which are just filters upon product special types (sale, new, classic)
-- availability of products for different colors/sizes (this data will need to be retrieved dynamically, this is not type of data which is for scraping)
+- availability of products for different colors/sizes (this data will need to be retrieved dynamically, this is not type of data which is for scraping, another is we can spin up workers which will hit with as much concurrency as we want)

 What to store?
 - data which will be displayed on swipe page and on swipe details page